4e6/mpv-reload/README.md

 # time in seconds to wait until reload
 paused_for_cache_timer_timeout=10

+# enable automatic reload based on demuxer cache
+# if demuxer-cache-time property didn't change in demuxer_cache_timer_timeout
+# time interval, the video will be reloaded as soon as demuxer cache depleated
+demuxer_cache_timer_enabled=yes

+# checking demuxer-cache-time property interval in seconds,
+# can not be less than 0.05 (50 ms)
+demuxer_cache_timer_interval=2

+# time window in seconds when demuxer-cache-time should show any progress
+# until we decide that it has no progress
+demuxer_cache_timer_timeout=20

 # when the end-of-file is reached, reload the stream to check
 # if there is more content available.